Placing The Proper Stop Loss

 As you can see in the above picture the difference between Bid and Ask price is 2 pips.
 The Bid price is 0.70586 due to the spread of the Ask price is 0.70606.
 The Ask price is 2 pips ahead of the Bid price.

-In this case, if you are a seller of the pair the Ask Price will come to play and it will be considered to trigger your stop loss and take profit.
-So It will reach the Stop Loss before the Chart/Bid price has reached that triggered your Stop loss and make you out from the market.
-Sometimes you may see the market goes back to the positive direction after hitting your stop loss but you are not able to enjoy the profit because you got out from the trade because of early hitting your stop loss.
-To avoid spread widening by broker or false triggered of Stop Loss you need to add 2 pips with your SL.
+In this case, if you are a seller of the pair the Ask Price will come into play and it will be considered to trigger your stop loss and take profit.
+So It will reach the Stop Loss before the Chart/Bid price has reached that triggered your Stop Loss and make you out from the market.
+Sometimes you may see the market go back to the positive direction after hitting your stop loss but you are not able to enjoy the profit because you got out from the trade because of early hitting your stop loss.
+To avoid spread widening by the broker or falsely triggering Stop Loss you need to add 2 pips with your SL.
 Suppose your SL is 0.70563, you need to 2 pips more with that price and your stop loss will be 0.70583.
+Our Forex Signal Subscribers get a free PDF ebook to manage a trade that can help.

 If your broker’s spread is variable then add the highest possible spread with the Stop Loss of the concerned pair.